nttran8/pood-client/README.md

 Poo'd app is an online stool diary that enable users to log their daily stool and maintain gut health.

 This app is made for everyone of all ages.
-Parents can use the app to log their newborn's stool and users with medical needs can use to monitor their gut health.
+Parents can use the app to log their baby's stool and users with medical needs can use to monitor their gut health.

 ## Live App

 https://pood-app.now.sh/

-Demo login info:
+Demo account

-- Username: example
+Username: example
-- Password: Example123!
+Password: Example123!

 ## API